Bachelor of Business Administration (B.B.A.)

 - Faculty who consult on real business issues are experts in all areas of business and have strong academic credentials.

-- Current technology is integrated into courses.
+- Current technology is integrated into courses, including enterprise resource planning.

-- Professional networking with business leaders.
+- Professional networking opportunities with business leaders and the Small Business Technology Development Center.

 - A campus in the heart of an exciting business environment.